awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 1. Add the role to the instance profile: [aws iam add\-role\-to\-instance\-profile](https://docs.aws.amazon.com/cli/latest/reference/iam/add-role-to-instance-profile.html)

-The following example demonstrates the first two steps for creating a role and attaching permissions\.
+The AWS CLI example command set below demonstrates the first two steps for creating a role and attaching permissions\.
 It also shows the two steps for creating an instance profile and adding the role to the profile\.
-This example allows the Amazon EC2 service to assume the role and view the `example_bucket` Amazon S3 bucket\.
+This example trust policy allows the Amazon EC2 service to assume the role and view the `example_bucket` Amazon S3 bucket\.
 The example also assumes that you are running on a client computer running Windows and have already configured your command line interface with your account credentials and region\.
 For more information, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 In this example, include the following trust policy in the first command when you create the role\.
 This trust policy allows the Amazon EC2 service to assume the role\.